ploomber/hacktoberfest-2023-project/README.md

 **Instrucciones en Español [aqui](setup-espanol.md)**

-## Theme of your project
+## Theme of your project / Tema de tu proyecto

-1. Extract Transform Load (ETL) pipeline with an analytics component
+1. Extract Transform Load (ETL) pipeline with an analytics component / Pipeline de Extracción, Transformación y Carga (ETL) con un componente analítico
-2. Extract Transform Load (ETL) pipeline with a machine learning (ML) component
+2. Extract Transform Load (ETL) pipeline with a machine learning (ML) component  / Pipeline de Extracción, Transformación y Carga (ETL) con un componente de aprendizaje automático (ML)
-3. Retrieval Augmented Generation (RAG) pipeline for question answering
+3. Retrieval Augmented Generation (RAG) pipeline for question answering /  Pipeline de Generación Aumentada por Recuperación (RAG) para responder preguntas
-4. Retrieval Augmented Generation (RAG) pipeline for chatbot
+4. Retrieval Augmented Generation (RAG) pipeline for chatbot /  Pipeline de Generación Aumentada por Recuperación (RAG) para chatbot

-## Description
+## Description / Descripción

 Provide a description of your project.
 Include the data sources you are using, the tools you are using, and the expected outcome of your project.

+Proporcione una descripción de su proyecto.
+Incluya las fuentes de datos que está utilizando, las herramientas que está utilizando y el resultado esperado de su proyecto.

-## Data sources
+## Data sources / Fuentes de datos

 Describe a description of your data sources.
 Please ensure you work only with open source data.
 Include a link to the data you are working with.

+Describa una descripción de sus fuentes de datos.
+Asegúrese de trabajar solo con datos de código abierto.
+Incluya un enlace a los datos con los que está trabajando.

-**Do not upload data to GitHub**
+**Do not upload data to GitHub** / **No suba datos a GitHub**

-## Methods
+## Methods / Métodos

 Describe the methods you are using.
 Include a description of the tools you are using.

+Describa los métodos que está utilizando.
+Incluya una descripción de las herramientas que está utilizando.

-## User interface your project will have
+## User interface your project will have / Interfaz de usuario que tendrá su proyecto

 Describe the user interface your project will have.
 Include a description of the tools you are using.